kalebda/Video-call-website-WebRTC/README.md

-# Mooz
+# Bit-Meet

-WebRTC based video chat app whose name and other stuff is 100% orignal.
+WebRTC based video chat app developed at Bahir Dar Institute of Technology.
-I would write some sexy and sophisticated line, but I have lost it.
+This is the initial version once its updated with more features it will be come full featured web app to server at the University.

 # [Demo](https://mooz-app.netlify.app/)

-TODO A good-looking gif
+Click the demo link to check it out

 # Uses

-- **`React`** my love.
+-   **`React`** the best frontend client.
-- **`Socketio`** for signaling and room management.
-I don't use `REST` and `Express` at all in this, sue me.
+-   **`Socketio`** for signalling and room management. we don't use `REST` and `Express` at all in this.
-- **`Fluentui`** for good-looking UI components without writing much CSS and therefore less hairfall.
+-   **`Fluentui`** for good-looking UI components without writing much CSS.
-- **`Recoil`** for local state management, fuck `Redux`.
+-   **`Recoil`** for local state management.

-Pretty known thing for peer-to-peer WebRTC connections but I will still state this for commercial purposes:
-All connection data like video, audio and messages are tranfered peer to peer without going through server.
+All connection data like video, audio and messages are transferred peer to peer without going through server.

 # Goal

-Open source peer-to-peer video conferencing app core, easily deployable and extendable for custom use cases.
-So instead of everyone creating those ugly video chat apps, this can be extended for any extra custom features like, file sharing, session recording, options for Media server based solution and/or encryption, etc.
+To build Open source peer-to-peer video conferencing app, easily deployable and extendable for custom use cases.
+So this can be extended for any extra custom features like, file sharing, session recording, options for Media server based solution and/or encryption, etc.

 # Limitations

-It scales very well in terms of how many rooms can be on server as it is a peer to peer solution, infact a peer doesn't even need to be connected to server once connection is esablished with other peer.
+It scales very well in terms of how many rooms can be on server as it is a peer to peer solution, infact a peer doesn't even need to be connected to server once connection is established with other peer.
 However there is a huge natural limitation on how many participants can be in one single room due to bandwidth and processing requirements.
 Peer-to-peer playes negative role on that front as every peer is sending and recieving data with every peer in a room.
 This limitation is little overcomed with adaptive bandwidth usage and other optimizations, but core limitation is by design.

 # Why node-cache instead of database?

-Works for now
+Works for now since this is beta version

-TODO migrate to redis adapter.
+TODO migrate to mongo db soon.

 # Deploying

+This app is currently deployed on netlify

 ## Prebuilt images with docker-compose

-Run the provided `docker-compose` file in *appropriate place*
+Run the provided `docker-compose` file in _appropriate place_

 `docker-compose up`